gjtorikian/panino-docs/README.md

 # Introduction

 Panino is an API documentation generation tool.
 It can read comments from your source files, or, parse Markdown files and generate the same documentation.
 At the moment, Javascript documentation has the most support.
+Panino runs on Node.js, and uses Jade as its templating engine.

 Your documentation should be written following a specific syntax.
 Panino parses your content following a strict, no-crap -allowed grammar.
 This means that there is a very specific set of rules and expectations as to how to write your documentation.
 These rules are not terribly hard or unweildly.
 Keeping documentation parsed through a grammar ensures thorough and consistent docs, no matter who it's written by.